 DUI and Police Searches

 The Fourth Amendment places limitations on when, where, and how police can search you and your property.
-There are three main ways that a police search can be conducted.
+The Fourth Amendment to the United States Constitution protects you from “unreasonable searches and seizures”—and that protection applies to your vehicle.
+That means that in many cases, you do not have to allow the police to search your car.
+However, there are three main ways that a police search can be conducted.

 - Subject to probable cause